A doctor types out an informed consent form on the computer located in an exam room using Adobe Acrobat Sign

 For informed consent to occur, the doctor or treatment provider must provide enough information about the procedure so the patient can reasonably consent.
 While this disclosure doesn’t include every detail, it must have enough so the patient is making an informed decision.

-When designing an informed consent form, you need to include many important details and required elements within the form itself.
-While this article doesn’t include an exhaustive list, below are steps for building an informed consent form for a research trial with five important components to include.
+When designing an informed consent form, you should always consult with an attorney because you likely need to include many important details and required elements within the form itself.
+While this article doesn’t include an exhaustive list, below are some steps for building an informed consent form for a research trial with five important components to include.

 Statement about the project